Pavagada

-Pavagada or Pavgada is a taluk in the Tumkur district in Karnataka, India.
+Pavagada is a town and a taluk in the Tumkur district of Karnataka, India.
 Historically it was part of the Mysore kingdom.
 Though it is geographically connected to Chitradurga district inside state of Karnataka, it comes under Tumkur district.
-It is 157.8 km from state capital of Bangalore.
+It is 157.8 km from state capital of Bengaluru.
 Uttara Pinakini river flows into this Taluk.
-Pavagada Taluk falls on the border of Karnataka, hence majority of the population are bilingual speaks Kannada and Telugu.
+Pavagada Taluk falls on the border of Karnataka, hence a majority of the population are bilingual speaking Kannada and Telugu.
 The town is famous for its fort located on the hill, Kote Anjaneya temple at the foothills and also the temple of Sri Shani Mahatma.

 Agriculture

 Peanut was the main crop grown in various parts of the taluk but due to constant drought, people left their agricultural works and migrated to Bangalore and various other places for livelihood.